codingteam/horta-hell/README.md

 * `$version` - tells the code version (unfortunately, this won't work in `sbt run` mode - only when run from jar).

+* `$dice <number of faces> <number of throws>` — throws the dice and returns all range of random numbers and its sum, separated with vertical bar; result example: 1 2 3 | 6.
+In case if no arguments are passed, returns the throwing a dice with 100 faces.

 ### Log parser

 `MarkovPlugin` (the one providing a `$say` command) uses the log parser.
 Parser loads the conference log from